-It has not been a long since some Banks asked the tech companies to make their back-end systems so as to make all the accounts, customer data, loan processing, passwords and all secure.
-But eventually, all Banks themselves have become online firms that make their users perform all the actions online without making them take a time to come to the branch office for trivial things.
+It has not been a long since some Banks asked the tech companies to make their back-end systems so as to make all the accounts, customer data, loan processing, passwords, and all secure.
+But eventually, all Banks themselves have become online firms that make their users perform all the actions online without making them take the time to come to the branch office for trivial things.

 WordPress host an ample lot of websites that demand high security, one such website is Gateway Bank of Mesa AZ which is quite an efficient and responsive WP based website.
 WordPress is also counted on by numerous firms that have serious security concerns around the world, which includes SAP, Facebook, eBay, Glenn Greenwald's The Intercept, Sophos, McAfee, Mozilla, GNOME, Reuters, MIT, Google Ventures, CNN, NASA, and many more.

 Appling security measures in WordPress is known as hardening.
-This is similar to fortifying security on your gates of your home or applying an automatic security system on all your gates.
+This is similar to fortifying security on the gates of your home or applying an automatic security system on all your gates.

 WordPress is a highly secure platform but to harness its security you need to make sure that you

 have played your part.
-Following are the things that you need to do to make your WordPress website a secure place to dwell.
+The following are the things that you need to do to make your WordPress website a secure place to dwell.

-Do not procrastinate: Firstly, make sure that the you have updated all the version of plugins and themes that are there on your website.
+Do not procrastinate: Firstly, make sure that you have updated all the versions of plugins and themes that are there on your website.
 Make sure to update them as soon as possible.

 Leave no chink in your Armour!

-To have a highly secure WP website you need not update your website regularly to leave no chink in your armor.
-Updating your website is not a complex task as all you need to do is to stay attentive and you will receive all the updates when you login into the dashboard of your WP account.
+To have a highly secure WP website you update your website regularly to leave no chink in your armor.
+Updating your website is not a complex task as all you need to do is to stay attentive and you will receive all the updates when you log in to the dashboard of your WP account.
 The only thing is that you need to make sure you do it.
-Moreover, if you are worried about ruining something in the process of installing then make a back-up of your website before hand.
+Moreover, if you are worried about ruining something in the process of installing then make a back-up of your website beforehand.

 Similar to updating your core you need also to update the themes and plugins of your WP websites as well.
 You need to remember that every theme and plugin is like another door that leads to your website's admin dashboard.
 This is the reason you need to update regularly them else you will succumb to the malicious users who are in the wake of finding a hole in your website.